Tuesday, 31 January 2023

 A pearly misty morning

 We woke to a misty morning, the first since setting sail.
 It was quite magical but the mist burnt off by mid-morning which was probably good for sailing and enabled stunning wrap-around vistas.
 We were heading for Russkaya Station and there was quite a distance to cover before we would reach it but that time was well spent.
-Lectures plus! wonderful for geeky me.
+Lectures plus!
+Wonderful for geeky me.

 A bit of geology of the Ross sea area where we were heading eventually